priyesh2310/Promptlytics/README.md

 # 📊 Promptlytics – Ask Anything from Your CSV using AI
-# 📊 Promptlytics – Ask Anything from Your CSV using AI

 [🔗 Try the Live App](https://promptlytics.streamlit.app/)

 Promptlytics is an AI-powered web application built with **Streamlit** that enables users to upload CSV files and ask natural language questions to derive actionable insights, perform analytics, and visualize data—**without writing a single line of code**.